Ravenbrook/mps/procedure/review.rst

 - Append your action to the `.edit.record`_ with a reference.

-- In any case, your actions must be recorded permanently in a way that is traceable from `.doc.log`_.
+- In any case, your actions MUST be recorded permanently in a way that is traceable from `.doc.log`_.

-_`.edit.act`: You must take action on every issue in `.doc.log`_ and record that action.
+_`.edit.act`: You MUST take action on every issue in `.doc.log`_ and record that action.
 Record one of the following responses:

 _`.edit.act.fix`: Fix the defect and say a few words about how.